SAP FI-CO Technical Interview Questions 1

 6. Can we assign one Controlling area to two different Company Codes (but the company codes having different fiscal years/different currencies

-Company code should have same financial year, may have different currencies.
+Company code should have the same financial year, may have different currencies.

 You can assign 2 or more company codes to one controlling area as long as the chart of accounts are same.
 Furthermore, if you have different fiscal year variant in the company code, then make sure that the number of period remain the same.